Use space to open navigation items

 It's not safe to swim in the lake channel.
 If you're looking for somewhere to swim nearby, there is a patrolled beach at Windang.

 It is also not safe to go too close to the edge of the bank, as the foreshore could be unstable.
-Please check signs and stay behind orange fences that have been put in place at areas we know are unsafe.
+Please check signs and stay behind the safety fencing that has been put in place at areas we know are unsafe.

 Foreshore trees